built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-manage-connections-to-your-platform.md

 > OpenFin Workspace is currently **only supported on Windows** although you can run the sample on a Mac for development purposes.

 [<- Back to Table Of Contents](../README.md)

+# Managing connections to your platform

+How do you control who can connect to you and become a snapshot source, or to provide a list of apps for home/store that are included in the snapshot source?
+What if they also want to request a specific set of actions from your platform?

+We will be adding documentation related to this topic in a future update.